To beat scandals, Boris Johnson doubles down on Brexit

 - Deep Read ( 4 Min. )

-Boris Johnson, the British prime mnister, is in trouble, under pressure to resign for having breached COVID-19 lockdown rules by attending parties at No. 10 Downing Street.
+Boris Johnson, the British prime minister, is in trouble, under pressure to resign for having breached COVID-19 lockdown rules by attending parties at No. 10 Downing Street.

 So he is playing his trump card, Brexit.